umass-cs-230/230-lab-threads/README.md

 The majority of `count_up`, `count_split`, and `count_down` have already been implemented.
-Your task is to insert `lock();` and `unlock();` at the correct places in the code so that all the threads can modify shared variables in the manner described above, so that the changes made by all threads can be recorded and race conditions avoided.
+Your task is to insert `lock();` and `unlock();` at the correct places in the code so that all the threads can modify shared variables in the manner described above, and the changes made by all threads can be recorded and race conditions avoided.
 You do not need to write any other code other than inserting `lock();` and `unlock();` lines.